ITR Filing Deadline Missed? Last chance to claim your tax refund.

 • Fixtures etc

-Therefore, we can say that main purpose of incurring capital expenditure is to increase the ability of a company and generate earnings whereas revenue expenditure covers operational and maintenance cost of running the business, which is needed to retain the asset in working manner.
+Therefore, we can say that main purpose of incurring capital expenditure is to increase the ability of a company and generate earnings whereas revenue expenditure covers operational and maintenance cost of running the business, which is needed to retain the asset in working order.

 CA Abhishek Soni